Ziadmohammed200/Ziadmohammed200/README.md

 ## 🧠 About Me
 - 🎓 **3rd Year Student** in **Systems and Biomedical Engineering**
 - 💻 Interested in: Biomedical Signal Processing, AI in Healthcare, and Embedded Systems
-- 🌱 Currently learning: DSP and Python for Biomedical Applications
+- 🌱 Currently learning: DSP and Image Processing for Biomedical Applications
 - 🤝 Looking for: Internships, research collaborations, and open-source opportunities in healthcare tech

 ---